-FireSim is an open-source cycle-accurate FPGA-accelerated full-system hardware simulation platform that runs on cloud FPGAs (Amazon EC2 F1).
+FireSim is an open-source cycle-accurate FPGA-accelerated full-system hardware simulation platform that runs on FPGAs (Amazon EC2 F1 FPGAs and local FPGAs).
 FireSim allows RTL-level simulation at orders-of-magnitude faster speeds than software RTL simulators.
 FireSim also provides additional device models to allow full-system simulation, including memory models and network models.

 firesim-setup.sh initializes additional submodules and then invokes